awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

 # Using Chef InSpec profiles with Systems Manager Compliance<a name="integration-chef-inspec"></a>

 Systems Manager integrates with [Chef InSpec](https://www.chef.io/inspec/)\.
-InSpec is an open\-source testing framework that enables you to create human\-readable profiles to store in GitHub or Amazon S3\.
+InSpec is an open\-source testing framework that enables you to create human\-readable profiles to store in GitHub or Amazon Simple Storage Service \(Amazon S3\)\.
 Then you can use Systems Manager to run compliance scans and view compliant and noncompliant instances\.
 A *profile* is a security, compliance, or policy requirement for your computing environment\.
 For example, you can create profiles that perform the following checks when you scan your instances with Systems Manager Compliance:
 + Check if specific ports are open or closed\.
 + Check if specific applications are running\.
 + Check if certain packages are installed\.